The university's history

 In April 2007, tuition fees are introduced at all state universities in Baden-Württemberg.
 In the same year, the bachelor's programmes in "Physical Activity, Health and Recreation" (Sport-Gesundheit-Freizeitbildung) and "Language Promotion and Physical Education" are launched.

 In addition, the extension subject and the certificate of advanced studies (CAS) in Islamic Theology/Religious Education are introduced.
-As the main campus at Bismarckstraße has become too small, the Institute of Social Sciences is moved to new premises at Erzbergerstraße.
+As the main campus at Bismarckstraße has become too small, the Department of Social Sciences is moved to new premises at Erzbergerstraße.
 In July 2008, the trinational master's programme in Multilingualism is accredited and the first students are admitted in the winter semester 2008/2009.
 More new master's programmes follow, such as the one in Intercultural Education, Migration and Multilingualism (Interkulturelle Bildung, Migration und Mehrsprachigkeit), which was one of the first of its kind in Germany when it was introduced in the winter semester 2009/2010.

 In September 2020, the university's quality management system successfully passes the system accreditation procedure.
 Since then, the university has been able to accredit its degree programmes itself – without the need for assessment by external third parties.